abhinaypandey02/bombsquad_chat_commands/README.md

 # Bombsquad Chat Commands
 # Installation:

-# Step 1: Downloading and placing files in the right directory
+# Step 1: Downloading and placing files in the right directory:

 Method 1: Using git-<br>
   Install git if not already installed using `sudo apt-get install git`<br>